Car Seat Inspections

 The Fishers Police Department has four certified car seat technicians.
 To help ensure correct seat installation and usage, the FPD car seat technicians conduct free clinics on the first and third Tuesdays of each month from 9:00 a.m.-11:00 a.m.
 Although the clinics are free, and an appointment is required.

-**Prior to arrival, the car seat needs to be installed and masks are required.**
+**Prior to arrival, the car seat needs to be installed.**

 To set up an appointment, call the FPD Administration Office at 317-595-3300.